Please enable JavaScript to ensure auto alt text generation works properly

 Interview as a Service (IaaS) offers a way out.
 By outsourcing structured interviews to trained professionals—engineers, sales leaders, and domain experts—you can screen candidates faster and more consistently, without overloading your team.

-This article breaks down the top IaaS providers in 2025, how they differ from asynchronous interviews, and when to use each approach to build a faster, fairer, and more scalable hiring process.
+This article breaks down the top IaaS providers in 2026, how they differ from AI-assisted screening platforms, and when to use each approach to build a faster, more structured, and more scalable hiring process.

 What is an Interview as a Service (IaaS) provider?